PicNet/Centazio/src/readme.md

 - Ideally ICoreEntity needs to be separated from its meta-data.
 However, this is a very intrusive change that requires heavy refactoring.
 The purpose of this is that clients should not be able to interact (or even set) the internal meta-data properties (Dates, Checksums, Originating System, Last Update System, etc).
+  - Remove all `Meta` fields from ICoreEntity and create new table to store them
+  - Hide `Meta` from classes that should not know about this data
 - review all code comments